 Now Jody leans and laughs hysterically.
 Tears streak her face.
 I laugh because I love when grounded Jody loses it over one of our hideously stupid remarks.
-It’s like she’s human.
+It’s as if she’s human.

 “Careful.
 Lisa’s a dog lover,” she finally manages.

-“Well, something has her spanks in a knot,” Ellie counters.
+“Well, something has her Spanx in a knot,” Ellie counters.

 “Nikki,” Jody says, drawing me back into the conversation.
 She may have noticed my arborvitae stare.
 “Are your kids around when you watch Vanderpump Rules?
 I’m starting to feel guilty about watching that show.”

-Jody always brings me back.
+Jody always shepherds me back.
 Ever since my epilepsy diagnosis, she watches me like a guard on a jewel.
 She’s my keeper.